-- Provide an expedited building permit process. - Provide incentives for small businesses for restoring and rebuilding their businesses. - Update floodplain mapping for the entire county.
+Provide an expedited building permit process.

-• Seek input from citizens and local government officials for methods for distributing CDBG disaster recovery funding.

-Long-Term Recovery Planning
+Ø Tax relief Ø Pets.

-• Ensure the availability of adequate, affordable housing and provide opportunities for individuals or families to rent or purchase those homes.

-- Invest in the housing stock through rebuild efforts. - Provide for the long-term stability of affected neighborhoods through redevelopment and revitalization efforts. - Provide assistance to Metro agencies to restore infrastructure and public facilities.

-• Provide assistance to businesses and non-profit organizations in recovering from the physical and economic damage resulting from the flood.

-- Support integrated regional planning to address recovery and work with other jurisdictions for ongoing initiatives. - Adopt a comprehensive land planning and engineering design approach intended to protect watersheds. - Promote green infrastructure and green building techniques. - Promote education and outreach efforts to Metro Nashville residents as they recover from the flood and plan for future disasters. - Develop a long-term community recovery plan.
+Provide incentives for small businesses for restoring and rebuilding their businesses.
+Update floodplain mapping for the entire county. • Seek input from citizens and local government officials for methods for distributing CDBG disaster recovery funding.
+Long-Term Recovery Planning Ensure the availability of adequate, affordable housing and provide opportunities for individuals or families to rent or ourchase those homes.
+Invest in the housing stock through rebuild efforts. • Provide for the long-term stability of affected neighborhoods through redevelopment and revitalization efforts.
+Provide assistance to Metro agencies to restore infrastructure and public facilities.
+Provide assistance to businesses and non-profit organizations in recovering from the physical and economic damage resulting from the flood.
+Support integrated regional planning to address recovery and work with other jurisdictions for ongoing initiatives.
+Adopt a comprehensive land planning and engineering design approach intended to protect watersheds.
+Promote green infrastructure and green building techniques. • Promote education and outreach efforts to Metro Nashville residents as they recover from the flood and plan for future disasters.

+• Develop a long-term community recovery plan.

-Promotion of Land Use Decisions that Reflect Responsible Flood Plain Management and Removal of Regulatory Barriers to Reconstruction be constructed in a floodway, and structures currently located in a floodway may be maintained or repaired so long as the casualty loss does not exceed 50% of the appraised value of improvements on the property.
+Promotion of Land Use Decisions that Reflect Responsible Flood Plain Management and Removal of Regulatory Barriers to Reconstruction

+Reducing the probability of its citizens being impacted by flooding during future storm events is a priority for Metro Government.
+By ordinance, the Metro Council approved legislation pertaining to low impact development practices, no adverse impact design, and associated incentives.
+Construction that may increase the degrefbe constructed in a floodway, and structures currently located in a floodway may be maintained or repaired so long as the casualty loss does not exceed 50% of the appraised value of improvements on the property.
 However, no existing structure located in a floodway may be enlarged or expanded beyond its existing height or building footprint.